yazon/ffts/PLAN_PORT_ANALYSIS.md

 - Verify N=2..2^18 forward and inverse runs complete without crash and with low error.
 - Compare ARM32 vs ARM64 outputs on a few sizes to ensure close parity.
 - Ensure dynamic code path is used (no accidental static substitution) per build scripts.
+- Validate on real ARM64 hardware if QEMU divergence is suspected.

 ---